 There are several factors to consider based on your specific application.
 You may want to store your data in a Region that…

 With Amazon S3, you pay only for what you use.
 There is no minimum fee.
-You can estimate your monthly bill using the AWS Simple Monthly Calculator.
+You can estimate your monthly bill using the AWS Pricing Calculator.

 We charge less where our costs are less.
-Some prices vary across Amazon S3 Regions and are based on the location of your bucket.
+Some prices vary across Amazon S3 Regions.
+Billing prices are based on the location of your bucket.
 There is no Data Transfer charge for data transferred within an Amazon S3 Region via a COPY request.
-Data transferred via a COPY request between Regions is charged at rates specified on the pricing section of the S3 detail page.
-There is no Data Transfer charge for data transferred between Amazon EC2 and Amazon S3 within the same Region or for data transferred between the Amazon EC2 Northern Virginia Region and the Amazon S3 US Standard Region.
-Data transferred between Amazon EC2 and Amazon S3 across all other Regions (i.e. between the Amazon EC2 Northern California and Amazon S3 US Standard Regions) is charged at rates specified on the pricing section of the S3 detail page.
+Data transferred via a COPY request between AWS Regions is charged at rates specified in the pricing section of the Amazon S3 detail page.
+There is no Data Transfer charge for data transferred between Amazon EC2 and Amazon S3 within the same region, for example, data transferred within the US East (Northern Virginia) Region.
+However, data transferred between Amazon EC2 and Amazon S3 across all other regions is charged at rates specified on the Amazon S3 pricing page, for example, data transferred between Amazon EC2 US East (Northern Virginia) and Amazon S3 US West (Northern California).

 There are no set-up fees or commitments to begin using the service.
 At the end of the month, your credit card will automatically be charged for that month’s usage.
-You can view your charges for the current billing period at any time on the Amazon Web Services web site, by logging into your Amazon Web Services account, and clicking “Account Activity” under “Your Web Services Account”.
+You can view your charges for the current billing period at any time on the Amazon Web Services web site, by logging into your Amazon Web Services account, and clicking “Billing and Cost Management console” under “Your Web Services Account”.

-Amazon S3 storage pricing is summarized on the Amazon S3 Pricing Chart.
+Amazon S3 storage pricing is summarized on the Amazon S3 Pricing page.

 The volume of storage billed in a month is based on the average storage used throughout the month.
 This includes all object data and metadata stored in buckets that you created under your AWS account.
 We measure your storage usage in “TimedStorage-ByteHrs,” which are added up at the end of the month to generate your monthly charges.